aws/aws-advanced-odbc-wrapper/docs/getting-started.md

 ### Using the Wrapper

-For more information on how to use and configure, visit [Using the AWS ODBC Wrapper page](./using-the-aws-odbc-wrapper/using-the-aws-odbc-wrapper.md)
+For more information on how to use and configure, visit [Using the AWS Advanced ODBC Wrapper page](./using-the-aws-odbc-wrapper/using-the-aws-odbc-wrapper.md)